MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-vm-netlogon-not-starting.md

 > [!NOTE]
 > This mitigation applies only for Generation 1 VMs.
 Generation 2 VMs (using UEFI) does not have active partition.

-Verify the OS partition which holds the BCD store for the disk is marked as active.
+Verify the OS partition, which holds the BCD store for the disk is marked as active.

    1. Open an elevated command prompt and open up DISKPART tool.